dusty-nv/jetson-containers/packages/llm/ollama/docs.md

 <img src="https://github.com/dusty-nv/jetson-containers/blob/docs/docs/images/ollama_cli.gif?raw=true" width="750px"></img>

-Or you can run the client outside container by installing Ollama's released binaries for arm64 (without CUDA, which only the server needs)
+Or you can run the client outside container by installing Ollama's binaries for arm64 (without CUDA, which only the server needs)

 ```
 # download the latest ollama release for arm64 into /bin